 You can use automation rules to auto-approve requests that meet certain conditions.
 For example, you might auto-approve purchase requests that are under a certain amount.

-To set up an auto-approval, create an automation rule with the THEN action auto-approve.
-For example, the following rule auto-approves purchase requests that are less than $5:
+To set up an auto-approval, go to Project settings () > Automation, then create a custom rule with the THEN action auto-approve.
+For example, the following rule auto-approves expenses that are less than $5:

 When a customer requests an item that is less than $5, the request is automatically approved and transitions to the next status.
 When a customer requests an item that is greater than $5, the request still goes to approvers.
 Learn more about creating automation rules.